JJ/hoborg/text/text.md

 "They are just keeping warm, my boy.", answered Guido, the Blackface.
 The other six were dancing around them, keeping a distance and amusing themselves.
-Another one had gone to fetch the klansmen's horses.
+Another one had gone to fetch the Klansmen's horses.

 "Oh my, they seem a tad too warm, ain't they."
 Said Clippo.